- Network protocols and networking architectures

 - Industrial control and IIoT security issues

-He runs the Network Security (NetSec) reading group, first Friday of every month.
+He runs the Network Security (NetSec) reading group, first Friday of the month, and the Belfast BSD user group every third Friday.

 From 2017-2018, Pete worked on an EPSRC project Analysing and Detecting Advanced Multi-stage Attacks against ICS (ADAMA)

-From 2013-2018, Pete has been working on his PhD thesis titled ‘Methods for Modelling and Detecting Network-Based ICS Attacks’ in QUB, where he worked on a EU PF7 project, PRECYSE.
+From 2013-2018, Pete has been working on his PhD thesis titled ‘Methods for Modelling and Detecting Network-Based ICS Attacks’ in QUB, where he worked on an EU PF7 project, PRECYSE.

 - Reviewer for Oxford Journal of Cybersecurity November 2019